-To configure and fine-tune some advanced features of Wanguard Filter, go to Configuration " General Settings " Mitigation Options.
+From Configuration " General Settings " Mitigation Options you can configure and fine-tune some advanced features of Wanguard Filter.

 All configuration options listed below are relevant only for the decoder selected in the Mitigation Options for Decoder field located on the top bar.